nova-pkgs/python/Doc/library/profile.rst

    programs.
 Based on :mod:`lsprof`, contributed by Brett Rosen and Ted Czotter.

+   .. versionadded:: 2.5

 2. :mod:`profile`, a pure Python module whose interface is imitated by :mod:`cProfile`, but which adds significant overhead to profiled programs.
    If you're trying to extend the profiler in some way, the task might be easier with this module.
 Originally designed and written by Jim Roskind.

+   .. versionchanged:: 2.4
+      Now also reports the time spent in calls to built-in functions and methods.

+3. :mod:`hotshot` was an experimental C module that focused on minimizing the overhead of profiling, at the expense of longer data post-processing times.
+It is no longer maintained and may be dropped in a future version of Python.

+   .. versionchanged:: 2.5
+      The results should be more meaningful than in the past: the timing core contained a critical bug.

+The :mod:`profile` and :mod:`cProfile` modules export the same interface, so they are mostly interchangeable; :mod:`cProfile` has a much lower overhead but is newer and might not be available on all systems.
+:mod:`cProfile` is really a compatibility layer on top of the internal :mod:`_lsprof` module.
+The :mod:`hotshot` module is reserved for specialized usage.

 .. note::